George Meredith’s Beauchamp’s Career (1875)

 In the never-ending game of musical chairs that is literary-canon formation, a “continual selection and re-selection of ancestors” as Raymond Williams says (The Long Revolution, Penguin, 1980, p.
 69), there are winners and losers.
 George Meredith might have seemed to his contemporaries likely to join the immortals, but rather than the Dickenses, George Eliots, &c., Meredith has taken his place at the bottom table with the Bulwer Lyttons and Charles Levers of the day; that is, he is no longer read very much.
 He wasn’t as widely and lucratively popular as Lytton and Lever in his day, either, so he’s really getting it at both ends.
-I read about the Carlylean influence on Beauchamp’s Career (1875), so had to seek out that book for my own research.
+I read about the Carlylean influence on Beauchamp’s Career (1875), so had to seek out that book for myself.
 Though the book hasn’t been properly reprinted in a long time, the advent of the Kindle means it’s easily available, and free in the Amazon Kindle edition.
 As I was beginning Beauchamp’s Career, a blog post appeared on my WordPress reader: “Five Reasons Everyone Should Know George Meredith” from Interesting Literature.
 Therein I learned, among other things, that Vaughan Williams’ The Lark Ascending was inspired by a Meredith poem of the same name.
-So there.
-But none of the reasons were really to do with Meredith’s novels, earlier considered his most impressive achievement.
+Perhaps revealingly, though, none of the reasons were really to do with Meredith’s novels, earlier considered his most impressive achievement.
 The 1911 Encyclopedia Britannica has it:

 [I]n Meredith went the writer who had raised the creative art of the novel, as a vehicle of character and constructive philosophy, to its highest point – a point higher indeed than most contemporary readers were prepared for.
 The estimate of his genius formed by “an honorable minority”, who would place him in the highest class of all, by Shakespeare, has yet to be confirmed by the wider suffrage of posterity.